|

 Listing Information About the Refresh Groups at a Materialized View Site

-Each refresh group at a materialized view site is associated with a refresh job that
+Each refresh group at a materialized view site is associated with a

-the refresh jobs at a materialized view site:
+about the refresh jobs at a materialized view site:

 -